EdwardStables/EdwardStables/README.md

 ### Hi there!

-I'm Ed, a hardware engineer working at Innosilicon developing GPU technology.
+I'm Ed, a hardware engineer working at Innosilicon developing GPUs.
 Here are some of my ongoing projects, these are slow going until I finish my masters but should pick up after that.

 ## VPU (Voxel Processing Unit)

 A just-for-fun voxel based display processor for developing computer architecture and digital design skills.
 Still in an early stage developing system infrastructure.

 Currently this includes a [set of scripts](https://github.com/EdwardStables/VPU_ASM) for generating ISA definitions, and a C++ [cycle-accurate](https://github.com/EdwardStables/VPU_Model) simulation of the RISC style management core, and the DMA unit.
 I'm slowly implementing this in SystemVerilog when time permits, but this is not public yet.

+This also includes a [VGA driver](https://github.com/EdwardStables/VGA_Driver) design.
+I put this together for fun a while ago, but only recently resurrected it for this VPU project.
+Currently this just sends some hard-coded text output to a 1280x1024 VGA display.
+It's also acting as a test-bed for accessing RAM on the FPGA board.

 ## Wave View and VCD Parser